Sv443-Network/JokeAPI/dev/docs/endpoints.md

 <br>

 ### Execution:
-On each request, JokeAPI goes through the endpoints folder, removes the `.js` file extensions and checks if the client's URL matches one of the endpoints.
+On each request, JokeAPI goes through the endpoints folder and checks if the client's URL matches one of the endpoints.
-On this endpoint, the `call()` function is now called.
+If it does, the `call()` function is now called on the matching endpoint.
 This function gets passed a lot of parameters, which are essential in parsing and responding to a client request:
 - `req` - Full client request object (contains all properties of the sent request)
 - `res` - The client response (used to finalize the request and send a response)